YanisBmdn/Logbook/src/lib/md/logbook.md

 **My subject revolves around finding a way to combine multi-source satellite imagery to provide an accurate way to classify tree-specific species (whether in urban areas or high-density forests).**

+## Mon.
+10-28-2024

+- &#9744; Setup a schedule for the next 6 months
+- &#9744; Redefine my subject based on last Thursday's feedback
+- &#9744; Concretly define ground-truth data

 ## Thu.
 10-24-2024

-Add a meeting that further extended the reach of my project.
+Had a meeting that further extended the reach of my project.
 As the lab I am currently working in mainly revolves around [Civic Tech](https://en.wikipedia.org/wiki/Civic_technology).
 One of my supervisor suggested that I could use the data of my research to provide fact-based checking for public debate / deliberation.
 This could prove very interesting !!

+I'll look deeper into it.
+I think time as come to set a schedule up.

 ## Wed.
 10-23-2024